Britain says Russia spied on Skripals before poisoning

 By 1993, when Russia signed the Chemical Weapons Convention, Sedwill said it was "likely" that some Novichoks had passed testing to allow their use by the Russian military.

-In the 2000s, Sedwill said Russia had trained military personnel in using these weapons, including on door handles, and Russia "has a proven record of conducting state-sponsored assassination".
+In the 2000s, Sedwill said Russia had trained military personnel in using these weapons, including on door handles.

 "Within the last decade, Russia has produced and stockpiled small quantities of Novichoks under the same programme," he said.